North Africa Travel Guide: Timeless Wonders & Bold Adventures

 📜Laws & Etiquette:

-– Modest dress recommended, especially near mosques and rural areas
+• Conservative dress codes recommended, especially in mosques and rural communities

 🛡️Emergency Info: